linorobot/linorobot2_hardware/README.md

 - **MOTOR_MAX_RPM** - Motor's maximum number of rotations it can do in a minute specified by the manufacturer.

 - **MAX_RPM_RATIO** - Percentage of the motor's maximum RPM that the robot is allowed to move.
 This parameter ensures that the user-defined velocity will not be more than or equal the motor's max RPM, allowing the PID to have ample space to add/substract RPM values to reach the target velocity.
-For instance, if your motor's max velocity is 0.5 m/s with `MAX_RPM_RATIO` set to 0.85, and you asked the robot to move at 0.5 m/s, the robot's max velocity will be capped at 0.425 m/s (0.85 * 0.5m/s).
+For instance, if your motor's maximum velocity is 0.5 m/s with `MAX_RPM_RATIO` set to 0.85, and you asked the robot to move at 0.5 m/s, the robot's maximum velocity will be capped at 0.425 m/s (0.85 * 0.5m/s).
 You can set this parameter to 1.0 if your wheels can spin way more than your operational speed.

     Wheel velocity can be computed as:  MAX_WHEEL_VELOCITY = (`MOTOR_MAX_RPM` / 60.0) * PI * `WHEEL_DIAMETER`

 - **MOTOR_OPERATING_VOLTAGE** - Motor's operating voltage specified by the manufacturer (usually 5V/6V, 12V, 24V, 48V).
-This parameter is used to calculate the motor encoder's `COUNTS_PER_REV` constant.
-You can ignore this if you're using the manufacturer's specified counts per rev.
+This parameter is used to calculate the motor encoder's `COUNTS_PER_REV` constant during calibration and actual maximum RPM of the motors.
+For instance, a robot with `MOTOR_OPERATING_VOLTAGE` of 24V with a `MOTOR_POWER_MAX_VOLTAGE` of 12V, will only have half of the manufacturer's specified maximum RPM ((`MOTOR_POWER_MAX_VOLTAGE` / `MOTOR_OPERATING_VOLTAGE`) * `MOTOR_MAX_RPM`).

+- **MOTOR_POWER_MAX_VOLTAGE** - Maximum voltage of the motor's power source.
+This parameter is used to calculate the actual maximum RPM of the motors.

 - **MOTOR_POWER_MEASURED_VOLTAGE** - Measured voltage of the motor's power source.
 If you don't have a multimeter, it's best to fully charge your battery and set this parameter to your motor's operating voltage (`MOTOR_OPERATING_VOLTAGE`).
 This parameter is used to calculate the motor encoder's `COUNTS_PER_REV` constant.
 You can ignore this if you're using the manufacturer's specified counts per rev.